 Rhubarb stores well in the fridge, or you can chop it up and freeze it to be able to enjoy all year long!
-Now it's time to get some inspiration on how to use up all that rhubarb!
-Here's a great recipe to try for Rhubarb Smoothies!
+You can also preserve it by canning, read all about Canning Rhubarb here.
+Now it’s time to get some inspiration on how to use up all that rhubarb!
+Here’s a great Rhubarb Smoothie recipe that you have to try.

 What You Need:

 - 1 1/2 cups Rhubarb, frozen or fresh (about 1 stalk, washed/cut up)